VinceSMC/sandbox/effect-components/timeline.md

 Sets how long the timeline stage remains active.
 <br>The duration must be greater than zero and must include a supported unit.

-A stage containing only a duration displays the normal source text with its root style and layers.
-<br>This allows pauses to be created without repeating the same frame.

 ### text
 ```yaml
 text: TEXT